Valraevn/argocd/vDSM_helm/README.md

 - Host path volumes bypass Kubernetes security policies
 - Ensure proper file permissions on the host directory
-- Consider using security contexts for additional isolation
+- Security contexts are configured to run as non-root user
+- Pod Security Policy automatically created for hostPath storage
+- Seccomp and AppArmor profiles set to runtime/default